jannismain/jannismain.github.io/content/posts/swiftread/index.md

 toc: false
 ---

-As I was browsing around the internet, I though I give "Swiftread" another chance, since I needed to read a couple of articles and thought this could save me some time.
+As I was browsing around the internet, I thought I give *Swiftread*[^2] another chance, since I needed to read a couple of articles and thought this could save me some time.
 Oh boy, was I wrong.

 When I started Swiftread I noticed, that the keyboard shortcuts I was used to no longer worked.
 I could open Swiftread using ⌥V and start the reader using SPACE, but that was about it.
 What is going on?